I’ve always had the ability to see things that others couldn’t.

 . . .
 Then I got a reading that changed my life

-During the reading, she claimed a Spirit named Bryan was present.
+During the reading, she claimed a Spirit named Michael was present.

 I gasped in horror, because of two reasons:

-A. I knew Bryan for real.
-Bryan, a young guy that had been visiting me in grad school, was one of the first people in Spirit I got the courage to talk to - because I knew him in life, personally, while he was alive.
+A. I knew Mike for real.
+He was the young guy that had been visiting me, and one of the first people in Spirit I got the courage to talk to - because I knew him in life, personally, while he was alive.
 In fact, I’d seen him lots of times since he died and he seriously freaked me out.